Estimating Global Input Relevance and Enforcing Sparse Representations with a Scalable Spectral Neural Network Approach: Introduction

-The spectral writing of inter-nodes weights $w_{ji}$ introduced a multiplicative factor, the eigenvalue $\lambda_i$, shared by all links emanating from the departure node $i$.
-The larger the magnitude of the optimized $\lambda_i$ the more relevant the nodes for the processing of the information across the network.
-Specifically, we will convincingly conclude on the ability of the eigenvalues associated to the starting layer $l=1$ to automatically discriminate between irrelevant and relevant input features.
-Further, we will show that eigenvalues (multiplied by the norm of the corresponding eigenvector entry) can be exploited to rank the relative importance of the features otherwise deemed as irrelevant.
+The spectral rewriting of the inter-nodes weights $w_{ij}$ yielded therefore a factor, the eigenvalue $\lambda_i$, which multiplies all the links emanating from the departure node $i$.
+The larger the magnitude of the optimized $\lambda_i$ the more relevant the associated node $i$ for the processing of the information across the network.
+Building on this observation, we will show that the trained eigenvalues associated to the starting layer $l=1$ can be effectively employed to automatically discriminate between irrelevant and relevant input features.
+More specifically, we will demonstrate, that eigenvalues (multiplied by the norm of the corresponding eigenvector entry) can be exploited to rank the relative importance of the features otherwise deemed as irrelevant.
 The method will be tested against classification problems constructed from mock and real datasets.
-For all examined cases, a penalty is added to the loss function as in the spirit of \cite{giambagli2024student}.
-This is a $L_2$ regularization of $\lambda_i$ which forces eigenvalues associated with irrelevant components to be set to zero (and not just left unaltered to their initial values, possibly drowned in the sea of their relevant homologues).
+For all examined cases, a penalty is added to the loss function as in the spirit of \cite{giambagli2024student, giambagli2024jstat}.
+This is a $L_2$ or a $L_1$ regularization of $\lambda_i$ which forces eigenvalues associated with irrelevant components to be set to zero (and not just left unaltered to their initial values, possibly drowned in the sea of their relevant homologue).
 It is worth stressing that in principle it is enough to have just the first layer parameterized as spectral for this analysis to apply.
-For further details on the training procedure refers to Appendix \ref{appB}.
+For further details on the training procedure refers to the Methods section.